- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29999_6856950268_ed6442d1ca_o.rev.1450805264.jpg)"/>

 Some programs may have a minimum number of participants before the program will run.

 Still others may need to be reviewed each year for safety reasons due to their locations and/or government warnings, and will only be approved on a conditional basis but require final review and approval from President Schutt.
 Lake Forest receives daily updates on health and safety concerns around the world.
-Should a country seem unsafe or have a travel warning for an area at Level 3 or 4 issued by the United States Department of State, President Schutt will review the program to determine if a student will be allowed to participate.Contact Director of Off-Campus Programs for more information on safety concerns.
+Should a country seem unsafe or have a travel warning for an area at Level 3 or 4 issued by the United States Department of State, President Schutt will review the program to determine if a student will be allowed to participate.Contact the Global Engagement Office for more information on safety concerns.

 A student that is currently under disciplinary or academic probation, or will be under probation during any portion of their off-campus program, is not eligible to study off-campus.

-Late applicants who do not meet campus deadlines may still be allowed to participate in ISEP Exchange programs or Lake Forest College in the Loop, if approved by the Director of Off-Campus Programs.
+Late applicants who do not meet campus deadlines may still be allowed to participate in ISEP Exchange programs or Lake Forest College in the Loop, if approved by the Global Engagement Office.

 Students denied participation on academic or conduct grounds may petition the Academic Appeals Board to consider their case.
 The Academic Appeals Board is unable to consider cases of students denied by non-Lake Forest program hosts.

 Approval by the Academic Appeals Board (AAB) is required if: